logdna/logdna-agent-v2/docs/KUBERNETES.md

 * For the key/value files, only integers [0-9], lower case letters [a-z] and the characters `.`, `/`, `-` are supported.
 * We do not support nested label or annotation structures; only simple key/value pairs.

+## Configuration for Kubernetes Metadata Retry Delay

+When the system is busy it is possible that the kubernetes apiserver will not respond to the agent.
+Under these circumstances, to avoid delays in the log processing, the agent will forward the log without associated metadata labels.

+The `MZ_METADATA_RETRY_DELAY` can be used to control the amount of time, in seconds, to wait for a response from the apiserver before sending the log lines.
+Enabling this parameter places additional load upon the agent as lines are buffered for the time period selected.
+Bear in mind that down stream services such as live-tail and alerting, can be delayed by at least the period specified.

+If the agent detects a line is being sent without matching kubernetes metadata, the following line will be emitted in the logs:
+> Pod metadata is missing for line:

+**Note:**

+* We recommend keeping this value as low as possible to reduce the possible downstream side effects.
+* If kubernetes metadata is always required, we recommended to monitor the agent logs for a week to see the typical size of delays and then set this parameter to cover the majority of cases.